franciscoribeiro05/franciscoribeiro05/README.md

 # Hi there!
-I'm [Your Name] 👋
+I'm Francisco Ribeiro 👋

-I am a Computer Engineering and Informatics student at the University of Aveiro.
+I am studying Computer and Informatics Engineering at the University of Aveiro.
 I have a passion for technology and software development, and I am always eager to learn and explore new technologies.

 ## 🚀 Technologies & Tools